eugenpirogoff/eugenpirogoff/README.md

 ### Hi there 👋, my name is Eugen

-- 🔭I’m currently working at Adesso Mobile Solutions
+- 🔭I’m currently working at diconium
 - 📚 I'm currently reading The Pheonix Project
 - 🌱 I’m currently learning SwiftUI/Combine
 - 👯 I’m looking for new tools in Swift & Rust